pkgxdev/pkgx/README.md

 # Magic

 tea uses the concept of magic.
 In an environment with magic we try to be clever and infer what you want.
-In an environment of muggles we are strict and require precise specification of your intent.
+Without magic we are strict and require precise specification of your intent.

 You can disable magic by specifying `--muggle` or exporting `MAGIC=0` to your